 A few weeks ago I received a pair of Millbrook Stirrup Leathers to review.
 Now that I have been able to put a decent amount of rides in with them both over fences and on the flat I wanted to share my thoughts with all of you.

-Price: $149 (my CWD leathers run about $180) – this is a reasonable price for the quality and design and $30 cheaper than my previous leathers
+Price: $149 (my CWD leathers run about $180) – this is a bit pricey for unlined leathers but I appreciate the quality and design and they are $30 cheaper than my previous leathers

 Review: My initial thoughts after receiving these leathers is that I love the design and finishing touches.
 The button at the end of these leathers is classy while still not drawing too much attention.
 I was worried that they would feel bulky but after the first ride they laid flat at the stirrup bar.